 By choosing to undertake your teaching training with us, you will find a welcoming, supportive and cutting edge environment in which to begin your career.
 A combination of working with excellent classroom practitioners, as well as the thorough programme of professional development that is in place will ensure your training year is rewarding and offers you the right opportunities to develop.
-We also realise the importance of the support you receive in this crucial year and our supportive mechanisms for those new to their careers ensure that at every level substantial guidance, mentoring and coaching is in place to aid your development.
+We recognise the importance of the support you receive in this crucial training period and our supportive mechanisms for those new to their careers ensure that at every level substantial guidance, mentoring and coaching is in place to aid your development.

 About the accredited body

 UEA’s School of Education and Lifelong Learning is one of the UK’s premier centres for teaching and research in professional education and training.
 The School’s research has made a difference in schools across the country, influencing approaches to managing classroom behaviour, understanding students' motivation, and creating effective communities for learning.